ChristianDjurhuus/mlops_g27/README.md

 ### Additional

 - [ ] Revisit your initial project description.
 Did the project turn out as you wanted?
-- [ ] Make sure all group members have a understanding about all parts of the project
+- [/] Make sure all group members have a understanding about all parts of the project
-- [ ] Create a presentation explaining your project
+- [x] Create a presentation explaining your project
-- [ ] Uploaded all your code to github
+- [x] Uploaded all your code to github
 - [ ] (extra) Implemented pre-commit hooks for your project repository
 - [ ] (extra) Used Optuna to run hyperparameter optimization on your model